bougyman/wifish/README.md

 Common fixes:

-*UPDATE* You may use the included `sv/wpa_supplicant` service which whould get `wpa_cli status` to work for you.
+*UPDATE* You may use the included `sv/wpa_supplicant` service which should get `wpa_cli status` to work for you.
 See <a href="#supervising-wpa_supplicant">Supervising `wpa_supplicant`</a>

-1. Start wpa\_supplicant Example: `wpa_supplicant -B -c /etc/wpa_supplicant/wpa_spplicant.conf -i wlan0`
+1. Start `wpa_supplicant` Example: `wpa_supplicant -B -c /etc/wpa_supplicant/wpa_spplicant.conf -i wlan0`
    You may need to modify your conf file location as well as the -i interface, and this must be done as root or with sudo
-2. Make sure you have rights to the wpa\_supplicant control socket, take a look a the first few lines of wpa\_supplicant.conf and it should be clear what group you have to be in.
-Of course you can always just run wifish as root (But don't)
+2. Make sure you have rights to the `wpa_supplicant` control socket, take a look a the first few lines of `wpa_supplicant.conf` and it should be clear what group you have to be in.
+Of course you can always just run `wifish` as root (But don't)

    ```
    ctrl_interface=/run/wpa_supplicant